nauerster/sass-base/README.md

 ## Documentation
-Using [SassDoc](http://http://sassdoc.com/), you can parses your source folder to grab documentation-specific comments.
+Using [SassDoc](http://http://sassdoc.com/), you can parse your source folder to grab documentation-specific comments.
 From there, it builds a data tree, that gets enhanced and filtered before being passed to the view.

 1. In Terminal/Command-line, simply run 'grunt sassdoc' at the root of your project directory.